eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 Pros:

-- Object titles need not be unique.
+- Page titles need not be unique.
-- Can rename objects without breaking anything.
+- Can rename pages without breaking anything.

 Cons: